avinassh/blag/content/posts/setsum.md

 ## Code

 The original Rust implementation is [here](https://github.com/rescrv/blue/tree/main/setsum).
 I ported it to Go, with all the same tests - [setsum](https://github.com/avinassh/setsum).

+---

+<small>1.
+I found out about setsum from Chroma's excellent post [wal3: A Write-Ahead Log for Chroma, Built on Object Storage](https://trychroma.com/engineering/wal3) and got nerd sniped into writing this blog post</small><br>
+<small>2.
+This is a good post: [Using Merkle trees to detect inconsistencies in Cassandra](https://distributeddatastore.blogspot.com/2013/07/cassandra-using-merkle-trees-to-detect.html)

+<small><i>Thanks to toc2, and General Bruh for reading an early draft of this post.</i></small>